Epineda312/restaurantWebpage/README.md

 # restaurantWebpage
-A practice webpage made for a ficitonal food delivery service provider
+A practice webpage made for a ficitonal food delivery service